A Bronze Age-style ship just sailed through the Persian Gulf 4,000 years after it was designed | KRDO

 Shipwrights well-versed in historical replicas helped build the boat using hand tools without relying on modern advances or techniques.
 They constructed the ship’s outer hull using 15 tons (13,607 kilograms) of locally sourced reeds, which were soaked and stripped of their leaves before being crushed and tied in long bundles with rope made from palm fiber.

-The shipbuilders then lashed dozens of bundles to wood frames, coating them in animal fat to help with waterproofing.
-Samples of animal fat also had been found on Umm an-Nar.
-Researchers came up with over 100 animal fat recipes to get the waterproofing technique just right.
+The shipbuilders then lashed dozens of bundles to wood frames, coating them in bitumen to help with waterproofing.
+Samples of bitumen also had been found on Umm an-Nar.
+Researchers came up with over 100 bitumen recipes to get the waterproofing technique just right.

 The team also tested the strength of the ropes and reed bundles to determine how large they should be and carried out water immersion experiments to see how heavy the hull would become once it absorbed water.